repomatic.github package

 repomatic.github.pr_body.load_template(name)[source]

-Load a PR body template from the repomatic/templates/ package.
+Load a PR body template by name or filesystem path.

+• str (e.g. "bump-version"): looked up as a packaged resource under repomatic.templates.
 Tries {name}.md.noformat first, then {name}.md.
-The .md.noformat extension is used for templates whose string.Template placeholders confuse mdformat (e.g. $rerun_row at the start of a table row is parsed as a cell value, breaking the table structure).
+The .md.noformat extension is used for templates whose string.Template placeholders confuse mdformat (e.g. $rerun_entry prefixed to a list line is parsed as literal text, breaking the list structure).
 See pr-metadata.md.noformat for the canonical example.

 Parameters: